jennyy479/windbag_generator/README.md

 ```bash
 npm run dev
 ```
-now you are free to check the project website at "localhost:3000" on the browser
+feel free to check the project website at "localhost:3000" on the browser

 ## Contributor
+jennyy479